We can’t leave a narcissist and begin our journey toward narcissistic abuse recovery until we go through five stages.

-In my case, all three of these things happened and they gradually led me to become aware that I wanted and needed to be more in charge of myself than I had been in the past.
+In my case, many of these things happened and they gradually led me to become aware that I wanted and needed to be more in charge of myself than I had been in the past.
 It was almost as if I no longer had a choice.
 As I said, it was a turning point to where I could choose to empower myself or continue to empower him.

 I realized I could not trust or rely on my narcissist ex to do what I had expected and I had to start looking out for myself.